muso31/Helixbase/README.md

 * 301 Redirects
 * Version trimming rules engine - Items limited to 10 versions by default
 * Search Templates computed index field - find all items from an index by any templates they implement
+* Non admin Item Unlock

 #### Coming soon:

-* Non admin file unlock
 * Time based personalization

 ## Setup Instructions